isomerpages/moe-bedoksouthsec/_cca/Clubs and Societies/Infocomm Club powered by IMDA (Infocomm and Media Development Authority).md

 Objective: Gain broad-based training through Roadmaps and acquire deep skills and knowledge with Accelerators and Bootcamps.

 Achievements:
+* (Upcoming) 2024: Artificial Intelligence with Intel from IMDA
 * 2023: Mobile App development training using Swift from IMDA
 * 2022: Apple New Media development training from IMDA
-* 2021: Artificial Intelligence with Intel from IMDA

 **3. Excel**